bongiozzo/musica_mustdie/output/band_cales.md

 # Cales

+Czech Pagan Doom Metal

-Дискография
+## Дискография

-"Bonds of Togetherness" 1997, Black Metal
+### "Bonds of Togetherness" 1997, Black Metal

+Ashes and Dust
+People of Shadows
+Darkness and Ice
+Autumn Return
+November Waxvorx
+Oblivion
+Bonds of Togetherness
+Statues

-"The Pass In Time" 2001, Black Metal
+### "The Pass In Time" 2001, Black Metal

+Hymn Of Meeting
+Wandering Phantom
+Along Paths Of Return (Pagan Nostalgia)
+From The Bosom Of Oblivion
+Faces In The Walls
+Sacrifice To Fire
+Burn My Blood
+The Last Winter Dance
+The Rebirth
+On The Way (Tribal Essence)

+Peter "Blackie" Hosek - guitar

+Produced, Arranged and Performed by Blackie

+Guest Musicians
+DeSed : Screams and Vocals
+Tudy : Keyboards and Programming
+Evil: Percussion
+Ashok: Lead Guitars
+Skuny: Vocals
+Zuzha: Vocals
+Alesh: Backing Vocals

+Recorded at Studio Shaark in Days of Samhaine 2000 Mastered by Jan Nemec at Studio Magic Minds,
+Hannover 2001
+Mixed by Pavel Hiavica and Blackie
+Technical Engineered by Petr Nejezchleba
+Graphics by Courtney Dawis
+Booklet Layout by Redblack

 ## Отношения с другими группами